Women’s Heart Health in Singapore |

 -

-Strong base in cholesterol and lipid management, including modern therapies like PCSK9 inhibitors (i.e Inclisiran)
+Advanced training in cholesterol and lipid management (incl.
+PCSK9 inhibitors & Inclisiran)

 -